Vendicated/Vencord/docs/1_INSTALLING.md

 Then fully close Discord from your taskbar or task manager, and restart it.
 Vencord should be injected - you can check this by looking for the Vencord section in Discord settings.

+**NOTE:** If you installed Discord using Flatpak, run `sudo flatpak override com.discordapp.Discord --talk-name=org.freedesktop.Flatpak` to give permissions for Discord to use Portals.

 ## Updating Vencord

 If you're using Discord already, go into the `Updater` tab in settings.